Updated on: Jun 4th, 2025

 Here is a write up on all about DTL/DTA, how it’s calculated and certain specific implications.

-The tax effect due to the timing differences is termed as deferred tax which literally refers to the taxes postponed.
-Deferred tax is recognised on all timing differences – Temporary and Permanent.
+The tax effect due to the temporary timing differences is termed as deferred tax which literally refers to the taxes postponed.
+Deferred tax is recognized only on temporary timing differences.

 These deferred taxes are given effect to in the financial statements through Deferred Tax Asset and Liability as under: